scoolyang/ece285RYHZ/README.md

     $ pip install torchvision

 ##### Download pretrained weights (Run this only if you want to train dataset.For test demo, user
-don't need to type these commends)
+don't need to type these following two commends)

     $ cd weights/
     $ bash download_weights.sh